 Read our full Fanatics Markets review here.

 OG stands out as a fully regulated exchange that focuses purely on prediction markets.
-Operating under strict federal CFTC oversight via Derivatives North America (CDNA), it gives you a secure space where contract values shift based on real-time crowd probability.
+Operating under strict federal CFTC oversight via NADEX (North American Derivatives Exchange), it gives you a secure space where contract values shift based on real-time crowd probability.
 Instead of dealing with traditional financial markets, you’re trading directly on clear, data-driven outcomes across economy, climate, political and sports event contracts.

 The OG app uses proprietary technology built for fast price discovery, meaning the contract prices adjust instantly as new information drops and public sentiment shifts.
-The interface feels natural and works beautifully on mobile, making it easy to track market volume and manage your positions without any lag.
+New traders have access to an OG promo, and the interface also feels natural and works beautifully on mobile, making it easy to track market volume and manage your positions without any lag.
 For anyone looking for a reliable ecosystem that blends public forecasting with structured contracts, OG is an excellent option.

 Read our full OG review here.